Skip to content

 i-doit Virtual Eval Appliance#

-synetics provides a fully functional appliance of i-doit pro.
+i-doit GmbH provides a fully functional appliance of i-doit.
 It can be downloaded as a virtual machine.

-Thanks to the virtual appliance the features of i-doit pro can be evaluated as fast as possible.
-You neither need knowledge of the LAMP Stack nor do you have to install the software.
-Instead you can start immediately with a basic framework.
+This virtual appliance has the advantage that you can evaluate the functions of i-doit as quickly as possible.
+You need neither knowledge of the underlying LAMP stack, nor do you have to install the software; instead, you can start right away with a ready-made framework.

-The appliance is intended for testing only and should not be used in production.
+The appliance is intended exclusively for testing purposes and should not be used as a production system.

 Download#

-The appliance is available for download free of charge during the evaluation process.
-In order to request a valid trial license the form "On Premise" on the i-doit website needs to be used.
+The appliance is available for free download during the evaluation process.
+To request it with a valid test license, fill out the "On Premise Trial Version" form on the i-doit.com website.

-The download comes as a normal ZIP file which has to be extracted after downloading.
-It contains an OVF file, which can be imported into popular virtualization environments.
+The download comes as a standard ZIP file that needs to be extracted after downloading.
+It contains an OVF file that can be imported into common virtualization environments.

-When importing, settings may be requested (name, CPU cores, memory).
-The presets can be taken over without problems.
-If they are changed, however, it is also probable that the settings of MariaDB and PHP have to be adjusted too.
-It's also important to meet the system requirements.
+During import, some settings may be requested (name, CPU cores, memory).
+The defaults can be accepted without issues.
+However, if they are changed, it is very likely that the settings of MariaDB and PHP will also need to be adjusted.
+It is also important not to fall below the system requirements.

 Operating System

-The installed operating system is Debian GNU/Linux 11 "buster" as 64-bit version.
-If the virtualizer doesn't recognize this automatically, it is essential to enter this information manually.
-Otherwise it is possible that problems arise when starting and executing the VM.
+The installed operating system is Debian GNU/Linux 10 buster in the 64-bit variant.
+If the virtualizer does not automatically detect this, it should be specified manually.
+Otherwise, problems may occur when starting and running the VM.

-During the first start, the VM tries to obtain an IP address via DHCP and shows it on the console.
-When you activate the IP address in the browser, the i-doit Web GUI starts to load.
+On first startup, the VM attempts to obtain an IP address via DHCP and displays it on the console.
+When you open the IP address in the browser, the i-doit Web GUI loads.

-You can configure the IP address via the console (see below).
+The IP address can be configured via the console (see below).

 Credentials#